Gabrielogah/alx-system_engineering-devops/0x00-shell_basics/README.md

 with user and group IDs displayed numerically

-And hidden files (starting with .)
+And hidden files starting with